Ping and Friends: Broadcast

 Ping and Friends had its world debut in Canada on November 12, 2018 on TVOKids.
 The series then premiered on Knowledge Kids on January 16, 2019.
 In Quebec, the series premiered on Télé-Québec on February 25, and on May 27, 2019 on TFO.
 In Brazil, the series premiered on Discovery Kids on November 19, 2018.
 In the rest of Latin America, the series premiered on the same channel on February 26, 2019.

 In the United States, 13 episodes of the series are available on Amazon Prime and airing on Vme Kids.

-Media information
+Other media

 An app based on the series, "Music with Ping and Friends" was released on the iTunes store, as well as Google Play.
 The game offers three educational musical activities.